andrewjohnlowe/RootTreeToR/README.txt

   * Export an R data frame to a Root Tree file as a Root Tree of simple types.

-  * Import data from Root 1D Histograms (TH1F and TH1D).
+  * Import data from Root 1D Histograms (TH1F).
+2D histograms will be
-		2D histograms may be possible in the future.
+    possible in the future.

-=Limitations=
+h2.
+Limitations

 I have not attempted to build this package on Windows.
 The automatic build system for this package will surely not work on Windows.

- I have tested this package with Root v4 and Root v5 on Linux and MacOSX (see installation notes below).
+I have tested this package with Root v4 and v5 on Linux and it seems to work fine.

-=Disclaimer=
+Root on my Macbook Pro is slow and flaky.

+h2.
+Disclaimer

-Although the author is unaware of mistakes due to importing Root information into R, YOU are responsible for checking your results with Root.
+Although the author is unaware of mistakes in importing Root information into R, YOU are responsible for checking your results with Root.
 There will be minor differences due to round off errors.
 There may be major differences due to bugs.
 You should repeat parts of your